particle-iot/docs/src/content/reference/firmware.md

 The system implementation of this function calls `randomSeed()` to set the new seed value.
-If you don't wish to use random seed values from the cloud, you can take control of the ransom seeds set by adding this code to your app:
+If you don't wish to use random seed values from the cloud, you can take control of the random seeds set by adding this code to your app:

 ```cpp
 void random_seed_from_cloud(unsigned int seed) {